-Why is Chlorine in Drinking Water?
+Why Is Chlorine And/or Chloramine in Drinking Water?

 When chlorine is found in large doses, it can become harmful.
 However, most of the time, individuals will not notice chlorine in his or her water.
 When too much is used, however, the “pool smell” will emerge.
 Excess amounts of chlorine does cause a smell or bad taste, can dry out skin and hair and can have some health risks, including anemia in infants.
 Drinking water is considered safe as long as it’s chlorine levels do not exceed 4 milligrams per liter.
 Below this level, there are no known harmful health effects.